immanuelw/paperdata/README.md

 Important scripts:

-	paperdataDB module -- paperdataDB.py:
+	paperdataDB module:
 		Used to search paperdata database.
 Can be incorporated into other scripts in order to do physics on list of files.

-	move_uvcRRE.py:
+	move_data.py:
-		Used to automatically update database with new location when moving .uvcRRE files
+		Used to automatically update database with new location when moving .uvcRRE or .uv files

-	load_database_from_folio.py:
-		Used to fill paperdata with information directly from folio.
-Slow.

 	load_database_from_paperdistiller.py:
 		Used to fill paperdata with information from paperdistiller database.
 Much faster than crawling though folio.

-	load_raw_from_folio.py:
+	load_paperdata.py:
-		Used to load raw data information into paperdata without a corresponding compressed file
+		Used to load raw and compressed data information into paperdata

 	compression_check.py:
 		Used to update database to check if a compressed file exists in indicated location.